bhsd-harry/wikiparser-node/README.md

 ### Transclusion

-1. Most parser functions are not supported.
+1. Some parser functions are not supported.

 ### Heading